 - Dry red wine: For a non-alcoholic substitute, use additional beef broth or cranberry juice.

-- Steak sauce: A-1 sauce adds a tangy, umami-rich flavor to deepen the stew’s complexity.
+- Steak sauce: I like to use A-1 steak sauce because it adds a tangy, umami-rich flavor that deepens the stew’s complexity.
 Worcestershire sauce can be used as a substitute.

 - Italian seasoning: A blend of herbs like oregano, basil, and thyme adds aromatic flavor and complements the richness of the beef.
 You can also use fresh herbs if you have them on hand.

-- Packaged biscuit mix: Bisquick is used to make the fluffy biscuit topping.
-For a gluten-free version you can use homemade biscuits or a gluten-free mix.
+- Packaged biscuit mix: I used Bisquick to make the fluffy biscuit topping.
+For a gluten-free version, use a gluten-free mix or make homemade regular or gluten-free biscuit dough.

-- Milk: Combined with the biscuit mix to create a light, tender dough.
+- Milk: Combines with the biscuit mix to create a light, tender dough.

 - Step 1: Toss beef with flour and salt and pepper.
 Cook in batches with the oil, browning, then removing from the pan.

-- Step 2: Add the onions, celery, carrots, and garlic to the pot and cook until just softened, scraping up the browned bits from the bottom of the pan.
+- Step 2: Add the carrots, celery, onions, and garlic to the pot and cook until just softened, scraping up the browned bits from the bottom of the pan.

 - Step 3: Add the beef back to the pan with the remaining vegetables, seasonings, and liquids.
 Cover and bake according to recipe.